WhitleyLab/Vercini_spt_analysis/README.md

 LICENSING INFORMATION

 All files are distributed under the GPLv3 and (c) 2024 Kevin Whitley, Newcastle University unless otherwise stated.
 See LICENSE.txt for full terms.

+CITATION

+If you use this software in work leading to a scientifc publication, please cite:

+A one-track model for spatiotemporal coordination of Bacillus subtilis septal cell wall synthesis.
+Kevin D. Whitley, James Grimshaw, David M. Roberts, Eleni Karinou, Phillip Stansfeld, Séamus Holden. bioRxiv (2023): https://doi.org/10.1101/2023.06.29.547024